s8sg/faas-flow/doc/README.md

 **[Using Modifier](./guide-modifier)**
 * How use modifier to update or validate result
 * How to use modifier to update input for next function
-* How to use modifier to validate intermidiate result
+* How to use modifier to validate intermediate result

 **[Using Function Response and Failure Handler](./guide-handler)**